MeanderingProgrammer/render-markdown.nvim/README.md

     -- Vim modes that will show a rendered view of the markdown file -- All other modes will be uneffected by this plugin render_modes = { 'n', 'c' },
+    -- Set to avoid seeing warnings for conflicts in health check acknowledge_conflicts = false,
     exclude = {
         -- Buftypes ignored by this plugin, see :h 'buftype' buftypes = {},